 Stomach Pain After Eating Help & Advice

-This is the second of two posts covering food combing and how and why it works to cure any digestive discomfort and stomach pain after eating which you may currently be suffering from.
+This is the first of two posts covering food combing and how and why it works to cure any digestive discomfort and stomach pain you may currently be suffering from.

 Ok, so we learned earlier that different foods trigger the release of different types of digestive enzymes.
 Some of these digestive enzymes will be acidic and some will be alkaline.

 We’ve also learned that on their own, each type of enzyme does a great job of breaking food down.